qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

 .. _warning_difference:

+.. warning:: **Feature modification**

-.. warning:: The attributes of the features are **not modified**, although properties such as area or length of the features will be modified by the clipping operation.
+  The attributes of the features are **not modified**, although properties such as area or length of the features will be modified by the clipping operation.
   If such properties are stored as attributes, those attributes will have to be manually updated.

-This algorithm uses spatial indexes on the providers, prepared geometries and apply an intersection operation if the geometry isn't wholly contained by the mask geometry.
+This algorithm uses spatial indexes on the providers, prepared geometries and apply a clipping operation if the geometry isn't wholly contained by the mask geometry.

 .. figure:: /static/user_manual/processing_algs/qgis/clip.png